 Where to Stay on the Las Vegas Strip

-- Budget: One of Las Vegas’ absolute best hidden gems is The Jockey Club, an old timeshare resort that’s right in the heart of the Strip.
+One of Las Vegas’ absolute best hidden gems is The Jockey Club, an old timeshare resort that’s right in the heart of the Strip.
 While the rooms are a bit outdated, you can usually get them for an absolute steal here and, given its vantage point overlooking the Bellagio Fountains, its location seriously can’t be beat.
-If you want to learn more about Las Vegas’ best kept secret, we wrote an entire post with everything you need to know about staying at the Jockey Club.

-- Mid-range: What could be more iconic in Vegas than Caesar’s Palace, the setting for movies like Ocean’s Eleven and The Hangover?
-Beyond just the delightfully kitschy Roman gladiators you’ll find stationed around the resort, there’s also tons of perks, like swim-up blackjack tables, arguably one of the best buffets on the Strip, and Omnia nightclub, which attracts world-class DJs and has one of the best rooftop bars in the city.
+Beyond just the delightfully kitschy Roman gladiators you’ll find stationed around the resort, there’s also tons of perks, like swim-up blackjack tables, arguably one of the best buffets on the Strip, and Omnia nightclub, which attracts world-class DJs almost every night.
+We saw Zedd at Omnia a few years ago and were blown away by its kinetic chandelier AND its patio, which offers one of the best views of The Strip!

-- Luxury: If you’re looking to splash out (and there’s no better place to do so than Vegas!), the Bellagio is definitely it!
+If you’re looking to splash out (and there’s no better place to do so than Vegas!), the Bellagio is definitely it!
 From its stunning botanical gardens to its famed fountains, the Bellagio is reminiscent of a European palace—and feels just as luxurious.

 Where to Stay on Fremont Street

-Located about a 15-minute drive from the Strip, Fremont Street is the “Old Vegas”, where you’ll find casinos and hotels of the city’s yesteryear.
 Beyond the classic casinos, this area is also home to the Fremont Street Experience, which offers the world’s largest LED Canopy screen that displays nightly overhead light-shows; street performers, like spray paint artists; and a zipline that ejects its participants from an enormous slot machine, over the crowd below.

 Because most of the properties here are older and not quite as flashy, they tend to be quite a bit more affordable than the Strip.
 So if you’re looking for a place to stay on a budget or for something a bit more off-beat, Fremont Street is definitely worth considering.

-- Budget: There’s nowhere more centrally located on Fremont Street than Four Queens, a Vegas staple since all the way back in1966.
+There’s nowhere more centrally located on Fremont Street than Four Queens, a Vegas staple since all the way back in1966.
 Between its retro vibes; affordable rates; and best of all, no resort fees, the Four Queens is an excellent option for those looking to enjoy Vegas on a budget.

-- Mid-range: Yet another classic, the Golden Nugget is delightfully kitschy, with the world’s second largest golden nugget on display (clocking in at 61 pounds!) and a water slide that shoots through a 200,000 gallon shark tank.
-Beyond the kitschy atmosphere, the rooms are clean and spacious and the friendly staff are always happy to help.
+Yet another classic, the Golden Nugget is delightfully kitschy, with the world’s second largest golden nugget on display (clocking in at 61 pounds!) and a water slide that shoots through a 200,000 gallon shark tank.

-- Luxury: If you’re a sports enthusiast, the adults-only Circa Resort offers the (self-appointed) “best pool in the world.”
-Its unique rooftop pools are situated on three separate levels for optimal viewing of its 143-foot high-definition screen, which constantly displays the biggest sporting events.
 While none of the accommodations on Fremont Street will match the luxury available on the Strip, Circa’s attentive staff and modern rooms (with fancy electronic curtains!) makes this the most upscale resort in the area.

 Where to Stay Near Harry Reid International Airport